Distribution: South-west Western Australia

 At Perth Zoo: You can see a Chuditch in the Nocturnal House.

-Perth Zoo has been involved in a very successful breeding program with the Department of Environment and Conservation, which has resulted in the release of five populations of captive-bred Chuditch into feral-proofed environments in Western Australia.
+Perth Zoo has been involved in a very successful breeding program with the Department of Parks and Wildlife, which has resulted in the release of five populations of captive-bred Chuditch into feral-proofed environments in Western Australia.
 This program has been so successful that the status of the Chuditch has been downlisted from endangered to vulnerable.

 Join the Perth Zoo-coordinated Night Stalk from 1 September to 16 October and spotlight for native animals in your local bushland.
 Night Stalk is a great way to become involved in community conservation action and to learn about our native animals, their habitat and their threats.
 Night Stalk is sponsored by Tronox.